Florida Bicycle Accident Lawyer

 Bicycling is a favorite form of exercise and family fun for all ages.
-About a third of bicyclists say that they ride for recreation, and another 28% ride for exercise or health reasons.
+About a third of bicyclists say that they ride for recreation and another 28% ride for exercise or health reasons.
 For many Americans, however, bicycles are an everyday mode of transportation to and from work or school.
 The Pedestrian & Bicycle Information Center estimates that there are about nine million bike trips every day in the United States.
 In our more than 40 years’ experience, our Florida bicycle accident lawyers have successfully represented numerous victims and families that have been involved in bicycle-related accidents.

 Here are some additional 2014 facts from the NHTSA to consider when you or family members head out for a bike ride: